StormyBrinkley/configure-ad/README.md

 - ### [YouTube: Active Directory: Understanding DNS (Domain Name Systems) Part 3](https://youtu.be/Yw1dAaKV7E4?si=hhT441mat48hAxBS)
 <p>
 <p>
-In video 3 I will use an Administrator account and try to ping the mainframe, this will cause an automatic failure and I will have to create a DNS record that connects to the Domain Controllers private IP address for proper connection.
+In video three I will use an Administrator account and try to ping the mainframe, this will cause an automatic failure and I will have to create a DNS record that connects to the Domain Controllers private IP address for proper connection.
 Then I will create a CNAME record pointing to a selected popular domain online.
 </p>

 <p>